Here are ten ways that marketing automation can help other areas of your business at the same time as it improves marketing quality and efficiency.

 This year’s iOS software update (iOS 13) came with lots of perks like the much-anticipated dark mode, a new photo/video editor, audio sharing for AirPods, and the cool QuickPath keyboard.
 What everyone’s talking about, though, is the “Silence Unknown Callers” feature that stops robocalls on iPhone for good.
 This is a feature new and unique to iOS 13.

 The reason behind the hype is simple: robocalls are easily the plague of modern communications.
 To say they’re annoying and distracting is to say nothing.
 At their worst, robocalls intrude on privacy, steal sensitive information and pry into the user’s identity.

 Robocalls are being fought on a federal level with Fed programs like “The National Do Not Call Registry” and FTC’s “Operation Call It Quits”.
 Meanwhile, tech giants like Apple are investing in AI-powered anti-robocall features to protect consumers from intrusions into their privacy.

-In its September 2019 iPhone update, iOS 13, Apple now offers a unique built-in feature to fight robocalls and spam calls.
+In its September 2019 update, iOS 13, Apple now offers a unique built-in feature to help stop robocalls on iPhone.

 The offer surely sounds enticing, but is it right for you?

 How to stop robocalls on iPhone with “Silence Unknown Callers” in iOS 13

 At the end of September, Apple released its latest iPhone update — iOS 13.
 This software update is compatible with iPhone models from 6s and up, which means if you have an older iPhone model, you can still go ahead and get this feature.